 Autor: Jennifer Lahl

-Category: Die menschliche Zukunft
+Themen: Die menschliche Zukunft

 While this piece is related to human embryonic stem cell policies in the U.S. it is quite relevant to the global discussions around the ethical use of early human life in research.

 I’m just back from Washington, D.C., where I had the privilege of showing Eggsploitation on Capitol Hill.
 Senator Tom Coburn, M.D.
 (R-OK), served as our congressional sponsor for this event, and I’m grateful to him and his staff for their leadership in this arena.
 As an Ob/Gyn doctor, Coburn understands the risks associated with egg harvesting practices.
 He’s not one in need of conversion on the matter.
 And he’s with us on the human embryonic stem cell research and human cloning debates.

 Serendipitously, Senator Tom Harkin, (D-IA) hosted a hearing on embryonic stem cell research the very same day as our film premiere.
 I was fortunate enough to attend this hearing with Elaine Petty, a Director of the CBC, and my colleague,William Hurlbut, a former member of the Bush Council on Bioethics.